-Like many Americans, I don’t have anyone in my family who is currently serving.
-So this concert is one the ways I feel connected to and appreciate the men and women who have given of themselves in military service.
+Like several Americans, I don’t have anyone in my family who is currently serving so this concert is one of the ways I feel connected to and appreciate the men and women who have given of themselves in military service.

 One of my favorite parts of the concert is the musical tribute to all branches of the military.
 This is when the theme songs of all of the branches of service are played.
 It’s touching to see the servicemen and women stand or salute for their song.
 (My brother served in the Navy ages ago, so I always stand up when “Anchors Away” is played.)